garf/MrPaul/README.md

 This params have higher priority.

+## Plans

+- Add possibility to use Database to store poll lists
+- Update list dynamically from chat
+- Add any other interesting behaviours

 ## Contributions
 All contributions and help are highly appreciated.
 I want to learn Java and will be grateful for any help.
 Make your Pull Requests to the master branch.